⚡ Fast & Light Linux VM + GUI on MacOS

 Default #

-If you only have 1 VM, double-click it in OrbStack or ssh orb
+If you only have 1 VM, double-click it in OrbStack or ssh orb from a terminal

 Multiple #